I Told You: Release and promotion

 In August 2015, Lanez performed on the Mac Miller's GO:OD AM Tour.
 On October 15, 2015, the singer announced that he will be headlining "The Swavenation Tour" with fellow American rapper Boogie.
 On December 25, 2015, these mixtapes such as Chixtape III and The New Toronto were promoted as the prelude for his major-label debut album.

-On April 1, 2016, the singer and fellow American rapper ASAP Ferg announced that they will be performing in "The Level Up Tour", setting up the two to performed in a special joint set, trading off between their own tracks and collaborations.
+On April 1, 2016, the singer and fellow American rapper ASAP Ferg announced that they will be performing in "The Level Up Tour", setting up the two to perform in a special joint set, trading off between their own tracks and collaborations.
 On June 10, 2016, Lanez revealed the title to the album and tweeted, "The Album is coming this summer".

 On July 7, 2016, the singer announced that he will be headlining the I Told You tour, to support the album.
 The tour started on July 22, in WayHome Music & Arts Festival in Oro-Medonte, Ontario.
 Lanez will be traveling across North America through December 2016, with stops at Lollapalooza, Austin City Limits, Made in America, and the Mad Decent Block Party.